Mohammad-Bilal-Bhatti/python/Daraz Crawler/ReadMe.md

-#  Crawler Using Response-html library
+#  Crawler Using Requests-html library
 ## This Crawler is specifialyy designed for the Daraz.pk [e-commerce site].

 ## Prerequesits